moodlebox/moodlebox.net/content/en/help/hardware/index.md

 {{< notice tip >}}
 Selecting a __good quality__ microSD card and an adequate power supply are __essential__ for the proper operation of the MoodleBox.

-We recommend the [Raspberry Pi 12.5W Micro USB Power Supply](https://www.raspberrypi.com/products/micro-usb-power-supply/) for Raspberry Pi 3A+, 3B, 3B+, Zero W and Zero 2 W, and [Raspberry Pi 15W USB-C Power Supply](https://www.raspberrypi.com/products/type-c-power-supply/) for Raspberry Pi 4B, and a microSD card with tested performance, for example [those recommended by Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-microsd-card/).
+We recommend the [Raspberry Pi 12.5W Micro USB Power Supply](https://www.raspberrypi.com/products/micro-usb-power-supply/) for Raspberry Pi 3A+, 3B, 3B+ and Zero 2 W, and [Raspberry Pi 15W USB-C Power Supply](https://www.raspberrypi.com/products/type-c-power-supply/) for Raspberry Pi 4B, and a microSD card with tested performance, for example [those recommended by Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-microsd-card/).
 The use of other power supplies, as well as microSD cards from dubious sources, can cause systematic malfunctions, for which __no support can be provided__.
 {{< /notice >}}

  [RPi3Aplus]: https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/